 Sec.
-406 PAY FOR LESS THAN FULL-TIME SERVICES OF REGULAR EXEMPT EMPLOYEES: Employees who are exempt from the overtime provision of the FLSA are to be compensated on a salary basis only.
-In County service, an employee's FLSA status, and thus his method of compensation, is predetermined based on the job code in which the employee serves.
+407 PAY FOR LESS THAN FULL-TIME SERVICES OF REGULAR EXEMPT service, an employee's FLSA status, and thus his method of compensation, is predetermined based on the job code in which the employee serves.
 The actual compensation for a less than full-time exempt employee is determined by the ratio of the agreed upon standard hours for the less than full-time function to the standard hours of 80 which are required for full-time employment.
 For example, a less than full-time exempt employee with standard hours established at 40 would be paid 50 percent of the salary of an equivalent full-time employee in the same job code.
 Once determined by the assigned standard hours, this is the salary the less than full-time exempt employee will be paid every bi-week regardless of hours worked or reported.
 Premium pay will also be paid to regular less than full-time employees on the same basis as full-time employees except that when premium pay is paid on a biweekly or monthly rate, that rate will be paid to less than full-time employees on a pro rata basis.